phanrahan/magmathon/README.md

 > http://www.latticesemi.com/icestick
 > USB thumb drive form factor evaluation board - [...] an easy to use, small size board that allows rapid prototyping of system functions at a very low cost using Lattice Semiconductor's iCE40 FPGA family.

-For the simplest, potable setup flow, we provide a provisioned Vagrant box (virtualbox VM), see [this page](/vagrant) for instructions on how to use it.
+This section walks through the installation process for the software toolchain.
+We've tested these instructions on the latest version of MacOS and Ubuntu Linux.
+Windows users should setup a linux virtual machine and configure the VM provider to pass through the Lattice USB device to the guest.
+For convenience, we provide a provisioned Vagrant box (virtualbox VM), see [this page](/vagrant) for instructions on how to use it.
 We also provide a [docker image](/docker), but due to the requirement of USB passthrough, the setup is not quite as lightweight as expected.
-We suggest that users who do not want to install the tools locally on their machine use the Vagrant VM.

 ### Icestorm tools